adambiltcliffe/codex/readme.md

-Spells are put in discard pile before resolving triggers they caused (need something with a death trigger) Put back deleted Brick Thief tests when more than 2 buildings can exist Flying plus overpower and legal targets to redirect to (Void Star)
+Spells are put in discard pile before resolving triggers they caused (need something with a death trigger) Put back deleted Brick Thief tests when more than 2 buildings can exist Flying plus overpower and legal targets to redirect to (Void Star) Sparkshot/overpower unit can't kill only additional patroller with SS and overpower to base (Blooming Elm)

 # Game features not implemented: